MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### BlockHeaderRequest and BlockBodyRequest

 `BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the Block's 48-byte hash.
 The expected response to a `BlockHeaderRequest` is a `BlockHeader` with the requested BlockHeader.
 The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested Block's body.
-If a zeroed out hash is provided in a `BlockHeaderRequest`, the syncee should respond with a `BlockHeader` containing the syncee's tail BlockHeader.
+If a zeroed out hash is provided in a `BlockHeaderRequest`, the syncee responds with a `BlockHeader` containing the syncee's tail BlockHeader.

 ### ElementRequest